FAQ

 • How do I apply to the fellowship program?

 Please apply for the award that is most relevant to your business.
-Cartier Women’s Initiative fellowship is part of the award.
+The Cartier Women’s Initiative fellowship is part of the award.

 • Can I send my application by mail?